RQISL/portfolio-project-2-robert-quinlan/README.md

 -------------------------------------------------------------------------------------------------------
 ### Please note: I am the first language is ISL (Irish Sign Language).
 I write in the second English language.
-I hope you can understand in the ReadMe.
+I hope you read and understand the ReadMe.
 -------------------------------------------------------------------------------------------------------

 ## Concept Project